Sault Ste. Marie, Michigan: History

 For centuries, Oc̣eṭi Ṡakowiƞ (Dakota, Lakota, Nakoda), or Sioux, people lived in the area.
-When the Ojibwe (Anishinaabe, or Chippewa) moved in, they named the area Baawitigong ("at the cascading rapids"), after the rapids of St. Marys River.
-French colonists renamed the region Saulteaux ("rapids" in French).
-The Oc̣eṭi Ṡakowiƞ came to call the Anishinaabe "Ḣaḣaṭuƞwaƞ", or "Dwellers of the Falls."

 In 1668, French missionaries Claude Dablon and Jacques Marquette founded a Jesuit mission at this site.
 Sault Ste.
-Marie developed as the fourth-oldest European city in the United States west of the Appalachian Mountains, and the oldest permanent European settlement in contemporary Michigan state.
+Marie developed as one of oldest European cities in the United States west of the Appalachian Mountains, and the oldest permanent European settlement in Michigan.
 On June 4, 1671, Simon-François Daumont de Saint-Lusson, a colonial agent, was dispatched from Quebec to the distant tribes, proposing a congress of Indian nations at the Falls of St. Mary between Lake Huron and Lake Superior.
 Trader Nicolas Perrot helped attract the principal chiefs, and representatives of 14 Indigenous nations were invited for the elaborate ceremony.
 The French officials proclaimed France's appropriation of the immense territory surrounding Lake Superior in the name of King Louis XIV.

 In the 18th century, the settlement became an important center of the fur trade, when it was a post for the British-owned North West Company, based in Montreal.
 The fur trader John Johnston, a Scots-Irish immigrant from Belfast, was considered the first European settler in 1790.
 He married a high-ranking Ojibwe woman named Ozhaguscodaywayquay, the daughter of a prominent chief, Waubojeeg.
 She also became known as Susan Johnston.
 Their marriage was one of many alliances in the northern areas between high-ranking European traders and Ojibwe.
 The family was prominent among Native Americans, First Nations, and Europeans from both Canada and the United States.
 They had eight children who learned fluent Ojibwe, English and French.
 The Johnstons entertained a variety of trappers, explorers, traders, and government officials, especially during the years before the War of 1812 between Britain and the United States.

 For more than 140 years, the settlement was a single community under French colonial, and later, British colonial rule.
 After the War of 1812, a US–UK Joint Boundary Commission finally fixed the border in 1817 between the Michigan Territory of the US and the British Province of Upper Canada to follow the river in this area.
 Whereas traders had formerly moved freely through the whole area, the United States forbade Canadian traders from operating in the United States, which reduced their trade and disrupted the area's economy.
 The American and Canadian communities of Sault Ste.
 Marie were each incorporated as independent municipalities toward the end of the 19th century.